 My starter was a lovely salad made with Buffalo mozzarella, persimmon, arugula and caqui– a sweet Brazilian fruit that now I know, can be a perfect match for it.

 The portions at Arturito are generous and beautifully presented.
-We were read for mains and I was intrigued by the Smoked aubergines & okra in the wood oven, with tahine sauce, lentils, chermoula and flat bread.
+We were read for mains and I was intrigued by the Smoked aubergines & okra in the wood oven, with tahini sauce, lentils, chermoula, and flatbread.

-I thought that nobody could make okra stands out in a plate.
+I thought that nobody could make okra stands out on a plate.
 Arturito does.
 What a delicious main.
 I do love aubergine and the lentils were also delicious.

-I didn’t finish the flat bread because it was huge.
-But it was just another delicious adding to the meal.
+I didn’t finish the flatbread because it was huge.
+But it was just another delicious addition to the meal.

-My friend Lana had Lamb roasted in the wood oven, okra, chermoula, hot rolls, pickles and salad as the main of the Executive menu, and she was all compliments to this.
+My friend Lana had Lamb roasted in the wood oven, okra, chermoula, hot rolls, pickles, and salad as the main of the Executive menu, and she was all compliments on this.

-Working with quality ingredients can be the secret to make things work so well at Arturito.
-There are plenty of wine options, spirits and craft beer to drink in between.
+Working with quality ingredients can be the secret to making things work so well at Arturito.
+There are plenty of wine options, spirits, and craft beer to drink in between.
 I was tempted to get another cocktail.